tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 </div>

 If you are a plumber user I hope you can agree that it doesn't look totally foreign.
-Sure, there a new things in there but all of them in the same spirit as what you know.
+Sure, there are new things in there but all of them in the same spirit as what you know.
 We have already mentioned the support for multi-lines and how the first lines until the first tag are parsed.
 The first line with a tag, `@get` is also straight out of the plumber book and so is the following `@param` line.

 The `@query` line is new however (in multiple ways).
 In plumber2 function input can come from 3 places: path parameters (`city` in the above), the query string (`length` in the above), or the request body (not shown).
 This was true in plumber as well, but in plumber2 we have made the distinction explicit.
 Instead of using `@param` to document them all we now have dedicated tags for input coming from query and body (`@query` and `@body` respectively).
 This is also reflected in the function signature where only path parameters are provided directly as arguments.
 Query input is provided through the `query` argument and body input is provided through the `body` argument.
 This means that there is no longer the potential for masking out arguments if e.g. the query string contained an element with the same name as a path parameter.
 It also means that we can avoid parsing both the query string and the request body if it is not used by the handler function.

-The `@query` line holds more surprised in the form of richer type annotation.
+The `@query` line holds more surprises in the form of richer type annotation.
 Numbers and integers can now be bounded (here, between 1 and 10), and all input can be provided with a default value (here, 7). plumber2 does automatic input checking and type conversion based on this, and will return early with an error if an input is of the wrong format.
 There are also even more types to use.
 Enums, Dates, Datetimes, Bytes, and Patterns are all now possible, along with rich descriptions of objects (as can be seen in the `@response` line).
 All of these will be casted to the correct R type and can potentially be provided as arrays by enclosing them in `[...]`.

 The `@response` tag is also available in plumber, but in plumber2 you can now annotate the return type as well, using the same type syntax as used for input.
 Doing so will allow the people using your API to now what kind of return value to expect which is critical to writing robust interfaces.